Mary Louise Nickerson Travel Grant.

 Established in 2011, this award is endowed through the generosity of Dr. Granville Nickerson MD CM 1945, Dip.
 Pediatrics 1950, in honour and in memory of his wife, Mary Louise, who was an inspiration to many of Dr. Nickerson’s classmates of McGill’s Medicine Class of 1945, an acknowledged scholar and an enthusiastic promoter of the Arts.
-The award allows a scholar to carry out research using the rich and varied Osler Library collections such as rare books, archives and artifacts as well as other resources available at the the Montreal Neurological Institute and the McGill University Archives.
+The award allows a scholar to carry out research using the rich and varied Osler Library collections such as rare books, archives and artifacts as well as other resources available at the Montreal Neurological Institute and the McGill University Archives.
 The Osler Library’s collections are listed in the McGill Library Catalogue and the Osler Library Archives Collection website.

 Requirements: This travel grant is open to historians, physicians, graduate and post-doctoral students, scholars and professionals, and to those interested in the arts and humanities of medical history.
 Preference will be given to applicants whose research requires them to travel to Montreal to consult the resources of the Osler Library of the History of Medicine of McGill University.
 Recipients are requested to submit a report of their work suitable for publication in the Osler Library Newsletter and may be invited to give a brief presentation at the University as well.

 How to Apply: Applicants should fill in the application form.
-Applicants must also submit a CV, a detailed project proposal and arrange for two letters of recommendation, as described in the application.
+Applicants must also submit a CV, a detailed project proposal and arrange for two letters of recommendation to be sent to the Osler Library.
 Electronic submissions are preferred.
 Please send all documentation attached to an email to osler.library [at] mcgill.ca (osler.library [at] mcgill.ca).
-Files should have the name of the applicant, Nickerson, and the year (e.g. Smith_Nickerson_2018_application).
+Files should have the name of the applicant, Nickerson, and the year (e.g. Smith_Nickerson_2024_application).

 For More Information: please contact the Osler Library of the History of Medicine, McGill University, osler.library [at] mcgill.ca or 514-398-4475.